 - Depending on what you want to see, timing might be your biggest factor when researching airboat rides in Florida

 We're not lying to you when we tell you there's no wrong time to take an airboat ride.
 (Unless it's raining.
 Only then will you want to stay indoors!)
-However, depending on what you want to see, if you don't book your airboat tour during the right time of day or year for YOU, you may disappointed.
-Unlike the rest of the country, Florida doesn't really experience the four seasons; we only have two: summer and a very short "winter".
-Because alligators are cold blooded, they use the sun to regulate their temperature when it's cooler outside, making it much easier to spot them along the banks of Lake Cypress.
+However, depending on what you want to see, if you don't book your airboat tour during the right time of day or year for YOU, you may be disappointed.
+Unlike the rest of the country, Florida doesn't really experience the four seasons; we only have two: summer and a very short "winter."
+Because alligators are cold-blooded, they use the sun to regulate their temperature when it's cooler outside, making it much easier to spot them along the banks of Lake Cypress.
 But don't assume that alligators aren't active during the summer.
 Only in the warmer months will you be able to experience alligator mating, nesting, and hatching season!

 #ProTip: Before you start researching airboat tours, really think about what you want to see during the tour and research when the animal you want to see is most active.
 That way, you have a higher chance of seeing it on your tour.
 Also, consider your personal preference regarding temperature – some people think the summer is too hot, and others would rather hibernate during our "winter" days.

 - To be honest, you won't "see it all" with just one airboat ride in Florida